Kinetic Turbulence in Collisionless High-Beta Plasmas: Numerical experiments

 Figure~\ref{fig:slice_steady_state} shows slices of the magnetic-field strength, plasma fluid velocity, and pressure anisotropy normalized to magnetic pressure, $8\pi\Delta p/B^2$, all in the quasi-steady state of the $\beta_{\rm i0} = 16$ simulation.
 Mirror fluctuations, manifest at the beginning of the run (Figure~\ref{fig:slice_mirror}), are no longer visible.
 This is likely due to their decay and shearing by the fluctuations associated with the turbulent cascade.
 One can still see some quasi-parallel fluctuations in regions with positive pressure anisotropy (e.g., near $z\approx 25 \rho_{\rm i0}, y\approx 75 \rho_{\rm i0}$ and $z\approx 130 \rho_{\rm i0}, y\approx 10 \rho_{\rm i0}$), which we attribute to AIC instability.
 Additionally, one can notice small-scale oblique modes of large amplitude (such as those at $y\approx 75 \rho_{\rm i0}$ and $z\approx 200 \rho_{\rm i0}$), which are correlated with regions of negative pressure anisotropy.
 Studies of localized firehose instability~\cite{Kunz2014} show that this instability produces similar oblique modes, and so we interpret those fluctuations as firehose modes produced continually in the quasi-steady state.

 In the quasi-steady state, the box-averaged magnetic moment of the particles slowly increases with time (Figure~\ref{fig:T_vs_t}b).
 The reason for this is that the perpendicular and parallel components of the temperature are coupled to one another via pressure-anisotropy regulation by the firehose instability (although many different instabilities are present in our simulations, the firehose is much more efficient at scattering particles than mirror \citep{Kunz2014}, so the temperatures are well coupled only after firehose is triggered).
 As a result, as turbulence is dissipated into particle heat, those components increase together, which causes slow growth of the average magnetic moment.
+In our simulation setup, kinetic energy is constantly injected into the box, so we expect such an increase in average magnetic moment to continue indefinitely.
 The changes of the magnetic moments of some individual particles are much more rapid, as we discuss in~\S\ref{sec:collisionality}.